 - This section is new

-- We added links to documents that helped to shape the Terms, including certain things that we’ve always believed to be true and a new overview of the way that Google’s business works
+- We added links to documents that help shape the Terms, including certain things we’ve always believed to be true and a new overview of the way Google’s business works

-This section identifies the name and location of the company that you’re contracting with and that provides the services that you use.
+This section identifies the name and location of the company you’re contracting with and that provides the services you use.